-Park Features: Amphitheater, dog exercise area, museum, park shelter, parking, picnic areas, playground, and restrooms
+Park Features: Amphitheater, museum, park shelter, parking, picnic areas, playground, and restrooms

 Alcohol Beverage Policy: Fort Ward is specified and designed as a park where the use of alcoholic beverages by a group of 50 or more, based within the City of Alexandria, is permitted under strict regulation and control.
 Only draft beer and wine will be permitted in the park areas 2,3, and 4.
-Beer must be in a keg and served in paper cups.
-In addition to the picnic site reservation fee, a $25 processing fee (non-refundable) is required from those groups who wish to obtain an ABC license to serve beer and wine.
-The Alcohol Permit will not be issued less than two weeks prior to the date of reservation .
-After receiving permission from the Department of Recreation, Parks and Cultural Activities, the applicant is required to obtain a Virginia Department of Alcoholic Beverage Control Banquet License (ABC permit) at 6308 Grovedale Drive, Alexandria, Virginia.
-The Banquet License fee is an additional $55 fee payable to the Virginia Department of Alcoholic Beverage Control.
-The person or business applying for a picnic reservation and a permit for beer and wine must have an address within the City of Alexandria.
-Personal or company checks must match the address shown on the ABC application and have a Virginia address.
-The consumption of alcoholic beverages by any person or group is prohibited in Fort Ward Park unless a Virginia State Banquet has been obtained.
+Beer must be in a keg and served in disposable cups.
+Additional fees, permits and licenses are required for approved alcohol use in the park.
+Please allow at least two weeks prior to the date of reservation for proper processing of ABC fees, permits and licenses.
+Consumption of alcoholic beverages by any person or group is prohibited in Fort Ward Park without proper documentation.

-Dogs: Unleashing dogs ( except in the dog exercise area) or allowing dogs to urinate or defecate in the park (except in the dog exercise area near the front gate is prohibited.
+Dogs: Unleashing dogs ( except in the dog exercise area) or allowing dogs to urinate or defecate in the park.
 Dog owners are required to clean-up.

-Fires and Grills: Fires are permitted in park grills or personal grills only.
+Fires and Grills: Fires are permitted in park grills only.
 Barbeque pits for cooking on the ground are prohibited.
 Propane gas grills are prohibited.
 All fires must be extinguished and ashes placed in designated containers or left in the park grill before the area is vacated.
 No personal grills are permitted without pre-approval.

 Park Location: 501 Fort Williams Parkway (map)